-Based on the identified attack clue, we perform our multi-turn attacks in three steps.
-The first step is about inferring \textbf{the attack chain} about how to gradually elicit the harmful responses from the victim model step by step.
+Based on the constructed network, we perform our multi-turn attacks in three steps.
+The first step is to infer \textbf{the attack chain} about how to gradually elicit the harmful responses from the victim model step by step.
 Secondly, the attacker LLM follows the attack chain to generate the initial multi-turn query set via \textbf{self-talk}, \textit{i.e.}, communicating with oneself.
-Finally, the attacker LLM \textbf{dynamically modifies} the initial attack path during the realistic interaction with the victim model.
-We present the concrete algorithm in Algorithm~\ref{alg:attack}.
+Finally (optional), the attacker LLM \textbf{dynamically modifies} the initial attack path during the realistic interaction with the victim model.

 \textbf{1.
-Infer the attack chain.} Given the selected attack clue $c_i$, and the harmful target $x$, our attacker LLM infers a chain of thoughts $z_1, \ldots, z_n$ to build the attack path from $c_i$ to $x$.
-As illustrated in Fig.~\ref{fig:in-attack} (a), our attack chain specifies how the topics of our multi-turn queries evolve, guiding the victim model's responses more aligned with our attack target.
+Infer the attack chain.} Given the selected attack clue $c_i$ and the harmful target $x$, our attacker LLM infers a chain of thoughts $z_1, \ldots, z_n$ to build the attack path from $c_i$ to $x$.
+As Fig.~\ref{fig:in-attack} (a) shows, our attack chain specifies how the topics of our multi-turn queries evolve, guiding the victim model's responses more aligned with our attack target.
 In practice, each thought $z_i\sim p(z_i|x,c_i, z_{1,\ldots,i-1};\theta)$ is sampled sequentially.

 \textbf{2.
 Generate multi-turn attacks via self-talk.} Following the attack chain, our attacker LLM generates multiple rounds of queries $[q_1,\ldots, q_n]$ one by one.
 We refer to the context before generating the queries as $s$ =$[x, c_i, z_{1\ldots n}]$.
 Except the first query $q_1\sim p(q_1|s;\theta)$, each query $q_i$ is generated conditioned on the previous queries and responses $[q_1, r_1, \ldots, q_{i-1}, r_{i-1})]$, \textit{i.e.}, $q_i\sim p(q_{i}|s, q_1, r_1, \ldots, q_{i-1}, r_{i-1}; \theta)$.
 As for the generation of the model response $r_i$, instead of directly interacting with the victim model, we propose a \textbf{self-talk} strategy to use the responses predicted by the attacker LLM as the proxy of responses from the unknown victim model, \textit{i.e.}, $r_i\sim p(r_{i}|s, q_1, r_1, \ldots, q_{i-1}, r_{i-1}, q_{i}; \theta)$ (Fig.~\ref{fig:in-attack} (b)).
 We hypothesize that due to LLMs' using similar training data, different LLMs may have similar responses $r_i$ against the same query $q_i$, which indicates that our attacks have the potential of being effective against different models without specific adaptation and enable us to discover common failure modes of these models.